liplum/flarum-jwt-auth/README.md

 }
 ```

+By default, all accounts will be automatically enabled.
+You can change this behavior by returning `"isEmailConfirmed": false` attributes in the registration hook.

 ### 6. Set the Authorization Header

 It's optional.

 If the field is left empty, the `Authorization` header will be "Token {jwt}".

-Otherwise, the field will be sent as `Authorization` header without any modification.
+Otherwise, the field will be directly sent as `Authorization` header without any modification.

 Here is something like the evaluation process: